kubedb/docs/docs/guides/mongodb/pitr/pitr.md

 ### MongoDBArchiver
-Is a CR Provided by KubeDB to manage archive MongoDB oplog files and volume level backups.
+MongoDBArchiver is a CR provided by KubeDB for managing the archiving of MongoDB oplog files and performing volume-level backups

 ```yaml
 apiVersion: archiver.kubedb.com/v1alpha1